Not the camping type? Here’s what you need to know about a glamping trip.

 Find a glamping site that fits your budget

 It’s a common misconception that glamping has to be expensive.
-While it’s true that glamping trips can cost as much as a 5-star vacation, you can also find options for about $100 a night.
+While it’s true that glamping trips can cost as much as a five-star vacation, you can also find options for about $100 a night.

 That’s because different companies cater to different glampers.
-The most expensive options come with luxury amenities (1,500 thread-count sheets, antler chandeliers) while ones on the low end cover just the basics (which still yield a more glam experience than your traditional camping setup).
+The most expensive options come with luxury amenities (1,500-thread-count sheets, antler chandeliers) while those on the low end cover just the basics (still a more glam experience than your traditional camping setup).

 Somewhere in between is Huttopia, a company founded in 1999 as an answer to high-end glamping.

-Keep in mind that if you don’t already own camping gear, a glamping trip could ultimately be comparable in price to a standard camping trip by saving you money on expensive essentials.
+Keep in mind that if you don’t already own camping gear, a glamping trip could ultimately be comparable in price to a standard camping trip because it saves you money on expensive essentials.

-For more budget glamping options, search sites like Glamping.com, Hipcamp and Campspot, filtering for results lowest price first.
+For more budget glamping options, search sites like Glamping.com, Hipcamp and Campspot, filtering for results by lowest price first.

 Pick a company taking pandemic precautions